eepsmedia/plugins/choosy/readme.md

 You can move an attribute to a different batch: drag its name to the **gray title bar** of the batch you want.
+Note: drop it over on the right where there is no text.
+The gray bar will turn yellow.

 To make a new batch (suppose it's going to be called `work`), type "work" into the **New batch name** text box in the **attributes** tab.